foxcssfox/monprojet1/README.md

-## Bienvenu dans mon éditeur de texte en Javascript
+## Bienvenu dans mon éditeur de texte en Javascript [Modifier via GitHub](https://github.com/foxcssfox/monprojet1/edit/master/README.md)

-You can use the [editor on GitHub](https://github.com/foxcssfox/monprojet1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.